Ella Stevens: Gotham FC

 On January 22, 2024, Stevens signed with NJ/NY Gotham FC on a two-year contract with an option for an additional year.
 She scored her first goal for Gotham in a 1–1 draw away against the San Diego Wave.
 A week later, she netted the winner in the 90th minute against former club Chicago Red Stars, making it 2–1, and celebrated by kissing her new club's badge.
 The next game, Stevens scored both goals in a 2–0 win over Bay FC.
 Stevens scored and provided two assists in a 3–0 win against Guadalajara in the 2024 NWSL x Liga MX Femenil Summer Cup group stage on August 2.
 She finished the regular season with 7 goals and 4 assists in 22 appearances (15 starts) as Gotham placed third in the standings.

 On May 25, 2025, she played in the 2025 CONCACAF W Champions Cup final against Tigres, where Gotham won 1–0 to become the inaugural winners of the competition.
+At the end of the year, she departed from Gotham upon the expiration of her contract and was described by club chairman Yael Averbuch West as "a true professional and a joy to watch during her time at Gotham".

+Boston Legacy

+NWSL expansion club Boston Legacy FC announced on December 22, 2025, that they had signed Stevens to a two-year contract with a mutual option for a third year.